Rotorua is a cultural, adventure & geological wonderland and possibly the strangest place I have ever visited.

 1. Kuirau Park

-A free geothermal park located adjacent to Base Rotorua.
+Kuirau Park is a free to enter geothermal park located adjacent to Base Rotorua.
 Explore the mud pools and bubbling lakes, you can even soak your feet in the free foot pools which are often lovely and warm.
 If that's not your thing you might enjoy the local flea market every Saturday morning.

 Kuirau Park is a great place to relax, have a picnic and enjoy the surroundings.

-The village of the original Moari settlement of the Ngati Whakaue tribe.
+Ohinemutu is the village of the original Maori settlement of the Ngati Whakaue tribe.
 You can visit the Marae and the historic Church which has the most amazing Maori Carvings.

 3. Lady Knox Geyser

-Lady Knoz Geyser erupts everyday between 10:15am & 10:30am and is only a 20 minute drive from Base Rotorua.
+Lady Knoz Geyser erupts every day between 10:15am & 10:30am and is only a 20 minute drive from Base Rotorua.
 Entry is free and the geyser can reach heights of up to 20m.
+A pretty impressive sight!

 4. Lakefront Geothermal Activity